ikhsan/tlamp-site/_includes/index.md

 	Software has to live inside a storage.
 Whether it is in the personal computer or in a cloud server, software always be in a tangible form.
 This characteristic can act as a form of documentation.

-- Ubiquitous means higher exposure
+- Ubiquitous means higher accessibility

-	Digital data has these advantages of from great infrastructure, which will give its user an ease of distribution.
-Once it is uploaded, everyone from anywhere in the world could have an access to the data.
-Video game, as one of the digital form, has the potential to be accessed by people from low socio-economic backgrounds for music and music education purposes \[5].
+	Digital data has these advantages from great infrastructures, which will give its users easier distribution.
+Once it is uploaded, everyone from anywhere in the world have the access to the data.
+Video game, as one of the digital form, has the potential to be accessed by people from low socio-economic backgrounds for music and education purposes \[5].

 ####Meet Tlamp!